inspec/inspec/inspec_team-working_agreement.md

 * When working on a contribution, we create a short-lived topic branch that contains the topic contribution.
   * Naming convention: `<initials/name>/<shortname>`
 * Remember when creating an issue to add plenty of context - even things that are "obvious".
 Depending on when the issue is addressed, you may not be the one working on it so giving context to the assignee is important.
+* When estimating work, we use story points as follows:
+  * Estimates are generally to be made by the engineer doing the work and can always be revised by that individual.
+No one will ever be expected to work to an estimate created by another.
+  * Story points are fibonacci numbers 1,2,3,5,8,13....
+This helps reduce artificial precision.
+  * Story points have a concrete meaning on this team: the rough number of work days that the engineer doing the work believes it will take to complete the work, from start to merge.

 ## Issues
 * __SLA: 3 business days__